nayrsicnarf/Semantic_Markup_HW1/README.md

 ## Credits

 This was the first homework assignment as part of the [University of Washington Coding Boot Camp](https://bootcamp.uw.edu/coding/).
 Some of the information used to complete this project was provided by the instructors of this Boot Camp.
-But other information were obtained, but not limited to, the following resources:
+But other information were obtained, but not limited to, through the following resources:

 - [Google](https://www.google.com/)
 - [W3Schools Online Web Tutorials](https://www.w3schools.com/)